Need for speed still being met at Mooresville pit stop

 Speed still thrills.

-And although doing so at a much more limited pace these days for obvious reasons, that need is still being met at one local outlet.
+And although chasing that at a more limited pace these days for obvious reasons, that need is still being met at one local outlet.

-The 30-acre site highlighted by a serpentine 11-turn paved asphalt track covering a .7-mile distance remains available for many desiring to receive their regular fixes of speed.
+The 30-acre site highlighted by a serpentine 11-turn paved asphalt track covering a .7-mile distance remains available for many desiring their regular fix of speed.

-“We just like to go fast,’’ said one recent go-kart enthusiast who preferred not to be named.
-“We’re out here for the fun and to get out of the house while this situation is taking place.”

 A host of individual kart owners are able to store their personal vehicles in some of the available garages at the site and they also recently spent time with their machines in order to keep them in working order.